Snapbrillia/quadraticvoting/src/README.md

   - The singular UTxO from the governing script carrying its authenticity asset (`S`).
 Note that `P` can not be aware of `G` and can only check the _presence_ of `S`.
-This UTxO should also have a datum attached that tracks the number of projects registered so far (does that suffice?).
+This UTxO should also have a datum attached that tracks the number of projects registered so far (does that suffice?),

+  - Reference to the deadline UTxO.

 And these outputs: